-See our Forms & Guides page for an application form and guidelines to the Tuapeka County Bursary.
+See our Forms & Guides page for an information sheet and guidelines to the Tuapeka County Bursary.

 Youth Development Fund

 The aim is to provide the young people of the Clutha District with access to a personal development fund to assist them in reaching their goals.
 The purpose is to ensure youth can make the most of every opportunity available to them, by helping to remove the barrier of financial limitations.

 The funding will be an amount of up to $2,000.00.
 The number of recipients and amount awarded to each individual will be flexible, depending upon the applications received.

 The process involves young people submitting a letter or story (in writing or video) about why they require the funding.
 The Clutha Youth Council will decide on a shortlist of applicants who will then be interviewed by a panel consisting of nominated youth councillors, a councillor and a staff member.

 The criteria for applying includes the following;